ferpar/indigitest/readme.md

 ### Project structure

-The project is an example of domain driven design with a layered architecture.
+The project follows a layered architecture, where the applicattion core (domain) has the minimum possible outbound dependencies.
 As expected of a RESTful API, it is Event-Driven and part of a Client-Server distributed system.

 Emphasis was put on controlling dependency-direction so that the domain layer is independent, and dependencies flow up from the infrastructure details (web server and database) to the domain model.